-5.3.2 Communication During Emergency
+5.3.2 Communication during Emergency

-For communications with required personnel who are either on- or off-site at the time of the propane emergency, telephone landlines or cellular telephones may be used for establishing emergency communications.
-The contact information for necessary company personnel is provided in Section 3.1 Emergency Contacts.
+For communications with required personnel who are either on- or off- site at the time of the propane emergency, telephone landlines or cellular phones may be used to for establishing emergency communications.
+The contact information for necessary company personnel are provided in Section 3.1 Emergency Contacts.